I was interviewed by Doug of 10 Minute Amiga Retro Cast. Watch his interview and review of Amiga below.

 Where do I buy Amiga?

-You can preorder Amiga now at the Black Rose Writing website.
+You can preorder the Amiga paperback now at the Black Rose Writing website.
 Use this link and the promo code PREORDER2019 to receive a 15% discount.

 If you’re interested in the eBook version, information will be available soon.